Michigan Baseball Team Visits Japan (1932)

 1932 Michigan University vs Meiji University tour ticket stub from game 1 played at Jingu Stadium in Tokyo.

-From an excellent summary published in Michigan Today in 1998, it all started with Japan teams doing a college tour in the US years earlier, with many of the stops in Ann Arbor from 1911 to 1925.
-Then in 1929, Michigan coach Ray Fisher got an invite from the Meiji University inviting the maize and blue to visit Japan as “ambassadors of goodwill”.
-Fielding Yost and the board of athletics approved the trip and so they headed west, then more west, until they reach the Far East in 1929:
+According to an excellent summary published in Michigan Today in 1998, the story began with Japanese teams conducting a college tour in the US years earlier, with many of the stops in Ann Arbor from 1911 to 1925.
+Then, in 1929, Michigan coach Ray Fisher received an invitation from Meiji University, inviting the maize and blue to visit Japan as “ambassadors of goodwill.”
+Fielding Yost and the board of athletics approved the trip, and so they headed west, then more west, until they reached the Far East in 1929:

 After playing several games on the West Coast and one in Hawaii, the Wolverines arrived in Japan for a 30-day visit.
 Lodged at the Imperial Hotel, the 14 team members and Coach Fisher and his family were received lavishly by Meiji University.
 Against a variety of Japan’s best college teams the Maize and Blue won 11 of 13 games, with losses to Meiji and Waseda.
 In a Michigan Alumnus article describing the trip, Straub opined that “Japanese pitchers are not as effective as our college pitchers in America.
 But their catchers are of a much higher standard.”
 He added that the umpires “were usually very efficient and absolutely impartial.”

-The stub in the eBay auction claims the ticket to be from the 1932 trip, which per the Michigan Today piece did occur three years later.
+The stub in the eBay auction claims the ticket to be from the 1932 trip, which per the Michigan Today piece, did occur three years later.
 Michigan again excelled, taking eleven of the fifteen games played.
+Here’s a shot from the Bentley Historical Library, U-M Baseball Team, on board M.S.
+Asamamaru:

 Michigan vs Japan baseball 1932

-As an aside, the well done Michigan Today piece researched Yost’s papers and found that he originally planned “to display the saddle in his den [Ed: think man cave], alongside the armor”.
-Obviously, Mrs. Yost didn’t share the same fondness as she “donated” the armor to the University a few years after her husband’s passing.
+As an aside, the well-done Michigan Today piece researched Yost’s papers and found that he originally planned “to display the saddle in his den [Ed: think man cave], alongside the armor”.
+Mrs. Yost didn’t share the same fondness as she “donated” the armor to the University a few years after her husband’s passing.
 Typical!

 One Comment